matthieu-vergne/Progress/README.md

 ## Combine several tasks into a global one

-The `ProgressFactory` provides a simple way to combine several `Progress` instances into a single one:
+The `ProgressFactory` provides several methods to combine several `Progress` instances into a single one, all following this pattern:
 ```
 // Create a progress for each sub-task
 Collection<Progress<Integer>> subProgresses = ...;